slowernews/wisdom-tldr/chapters/chapter_1_self.md

 *'To improve is to change; to be perfect is to change often.' -- Winston Churchill*

 Most problems can be solved by graded exposure over time.
+Make the mind tougher by exposing it to adversity.

 <!--
 > *'#383.
 Every man hears only what he understands.' -- goethe*